 Again, according to Consumer Reports:

-This is a particular problem with car-sharing services, which allow members to pick up vehicles left parked on the street or in commercial parking garages and then drop them off when they no longer need it.
-Because the cars aren’t inspected between rentals, the car-sharing companies depend on the next renter to report any damage to the vehicle interior or exterior before driving it.
+This is a particular problem with car-sharing services.
+These services allow members to pick up vehicles left parked on the street or in commercial parking garages and then drop them off when they no longer need it.
+The cars aren’t inspected between rentals.
+The car-sharing companies depend on the next renter to report any damage to the vehicle interior or exterior before driving it.

-In a post on TravelersUnited.com about rental car secrets, the solution is to take photos before and after your rental, only check in when a rental office is open, and also take photos of the gas gauge, odometer, VIN number, and license plate number.
-A bit of time spent before and after auto rentals can mean lots of peace of mind and fewer hassles should unjust rental car damage charges be assessed.
+The solution is to take photos before and after your rental.
+Only check in when a rental office is open.
+Take photos of the gas gauge, odometer, VIN, and license plate number.
+A bit of time spent before and after auto rentals can mean lots of peace of mind and fewer hassles should damage charges be assessed.

 “Take pictures of the exterior of the car before leaving the lot,” advises Justin Tysdal, CEO of Seven Corners, a travel insurance company.
 Having a “before” picture ensures that if there’s a claim, you’ll be able to prove how the car looked when you picked it up.
 Take a snapshot of the dashboard, including the gas gauge and odometer.
 Include the VIN placard and the license plate in your album.
 Then conduct a slow walkaround, capturing images of each body panel, all windows, the roof, the bumpers, and the wheels.
 And don’t forget the “after” photo montage.
 Car-rental companies sometimes wait weeks, even months, before sending a claim.
 In the meantime, anyone could have driven your rental.

-Bottom Line: Before and after photos are the best solution for travelers wrongly accused of rental car damages.
+Bottom Line: Before and after photos are the best solution for travelers wrongly accused of unjust rental car damage charges.